jarhill0/YouTube2Reddit/README.md

     - `client_id.txt`: The client ID from step 2.
     - `client_secret.txt`: The client secret from step 2.
     - `username.txt`: The username you want this script to run on.
 Make sure it has enough karma to post without captchas.
     - `password.txt`: The password for that account
+    The `praw.ini` file can go either in the directory you plan to execute the script from (as CWD) or in ~/.config/ .
-5. Set up a cronjob (or other method of calling this script) that calls `main.py` at least daily, or as often as you want. **Make sure to run the script in the same directory it is in!** The command I will use in my cronjob is `cd ~/YouTube2Reddit && python3 main.py`.
+5. Set up a cronjob (or other method of calling this script) that calls `main.py` at least daily, or as often as you want. **Make sure to run the script in the same directory as `praw.ini`!** The command I will use in my cronjob is `cd ~/YouTube2Reddit && python3 main.py`.